 Completing observation hours occurs in three ways: (1) by watching live cases at the MFT Center, or (2) by watching recorded sessions.
 The recorded sessions allow the therapist to stop the tape and process the session.
 (3) There are master therapist tapes in the library.
 Appendix C lists some of the available videotapes.
-Students can observe up to five (5) hours of these videotapes.
+Students can observe up to five hours of the master therapist videotapes.
 We recommend that the student make the commitment to follow at least one live case for 5-6 sessions, beginning with the first session.